anarock/leads/GENIE_SDK.md

 });
 ```

-**Replace** `your_campaign_id_here`, `your_api_key_here`, `Lead's CountryCode`, `Lead's PhoneNumber`, and `Lead's Name` with actual data relevant to your application.
+**Replace** `Lead's CountryCode`, `Lead's PhoneNumber`, and `Lead's Name` with actual data relevant to your application.
 The `leadId` parameter is provided to the callback function upon a successful lead submission.

----

-## Handling Lead Synchronization

-If `lead_id` is not provided in the query parameters, and you have provided `campaignId` in the SDK options, the SDK will attempt to synchronize the lead by calling the lead sync API.
-Ensure that you have provided the `campaignId` in the SDK options.
-The SDK uses the following parameters for lead synchronization:

-- `integration_key`: Provided internally by the SDK.
-- `source`, `sub_source`, `purpose`: Predefined constants used by the SDK.
-- `name`, `phone`: Retrieved from the query parameters or defaults.
-- `campaign_id`: Provided in the SDK options.

 ---